609: The Skydivers

 Nancy Kerrigan is an American figure skater.
 About a month before the 1994 Olympic Games were to start, Kerrigan’s knee was injured during an attack, and fellow figure skater Tonya Harding was implicated in the assault.
 The rivalry between the two skaters was a tabloid’s dream, and for months the “showdown in Lillehammer” was touted as being the battle of the century.
 As it turned out, Kerrigan came in second and Harding placed eighth.

 How about that Anita Ekberg?
-I’d like to jump one of her claims.
+You know, I’d like to jump out of her planes ...

 An impersonation of comedian Bob Hope.
 Anita Ekberg (1931-2015) was a blond Swedish actress who appeared in more than 50 films.
 (Thanks to Todd Berryman for the Bob Hope reference.)